Talking drum: Example

 The message "Come back home" might be translated by the drummers as: "Make your feet come back the way they went, make your legs come back the way they went, plant your feet and your legs below, in the village which belongs to us".

 Single words would be translated into phrases.
-For example, "moon" would be played as "the Moon looks towards earth", and "war" as "war which causes attention to ambushes".
+For example, "Moon" would be played as "the Moon looks towards Earth", and "war" as "war which causes attention to ambushes".

 The extra phrases provide a context in which to make sense of the basic message or drum beats.
 These phrases could not be randomized, when learning to play the drum students were taught the particular phrase that coincided with each word.
-This reason alone made learning to talk in drum language very difficult and not many were willing to take the time to do so.
+This reason alone made learning to talk in drum language difficult and few were willing to take the time to do so.
 The extra drum beats reduce the ambiguity of the meaning.
 Ironically, when the West understood the mechanism of the drums, they had already begun to be used less often in Africa.
 Also, words often lost their meaning.
 In an interview with Carrington, he explained that when words that are not used often, the phrases that correspond to them are forgotten.
 When given the beat for young girl, the drummers thought the phrase played was in fact the one for fishing nets.

 As emphasized by Finnegan, the messages sent via drums were not confined to utilitarian messages.
 Drum languages could also be used for specifically literary forms, for proverbs, panegyrics, historical poems, dirges, and in some cultures practically any kind of poetry.
-The ritualized forms and drum names constituted a type of oral literature.
+The ritualized forms and the drum names of particular individuals constituted a type of oral literature.
 Among some peoples such as the Ashanti or the Yoruba, drum language and literature were very highly developed.
 In these cultures, drumming tended to be a specialized and often hereditary activity, and expert drummers with a mastery of the accepted vocabulary of drum language and literature were often attached to a king's court.